Stop reading this blog and come back when you have found a brand new iMac for sale under $1,000.

-Sometimes product pricing can be a difficult business matter to settle, but when you master the ins-and-outs of your businesses product pricing, you will immediately reap the benefits.
+Sometimes the sum of your profit and the products breakeven price can be a difficult business matter to settle, but when you master the ins-and-outs of your businesses product pricing, you will immediately reap the benefits.
 This is how Apple can charge what they do for their products and why people are willing to pay that price.

 Let's take a look at 3 main keys to finding the right price for your product.